christian-bromann/devtools-backend/README.md

 DevTools Backend
 ================

 A Node.JS implementation of the Chrome DevTools backend for debugging arbitrary web platforms (e.g. HbbTV applications on Smart TVs).
-It is like [weinre](https://people.apache.org/~pmuellr/weinre/docs/latest/Home.html) just in "new".
+It is the counterpart of the [devtools-frontend](https://github.com/ChromeDevTools/devtools-frontend) and is like [weinre](https://people.apache.org/~pmuellr/weinre/docs/latest/Home.html) just in "new".

 # Requirements